 A flat frequency response will pick up the voiceover with as little colouration as possible.

-A popular voiceover microphone example found in professional studios around the world is the famous Neumann U87 (link to compare price on Amazon and select retailers):
+A popular voiceover microphone example found in professional studios around the world is the famous Neumann U87 (link to check the price on Amazon):

 The Neumann U 87 AI has 3 selectable polar patterns and a high-pass filter.